 Looking for a French school supplies store?
 You can buy school supplies in France both in person or online at grocery stores, office supply stores like Bureau Vallée or Office Depot, or independent stationery stores.
 There’s also Cultura which has music/DVDs, books, arts and crafts, and more.

 BIC is a popular brand and about 50% of BIC products sold in France are made at one of the seven BIC factories in France.

-Here’s a look at the basic supplies that all kids need for 2020:
+Here’s a look at the basic French school supplies that all middle-school kids need for 2023: